pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for the multi-channel 'DS-series' Ethernet relay devices manufactured by the UK company Devantech.
+This plugin implements a control interface for the multi-channel 'DS series' Ethernet relay devices manufactured by the UK company Devantech.
-DS devices have a configuration option that causes them to issue event notifications on relay state change and this feature must be enabled for them to be used with this plugin.
+DS devices can be configured in a way which allows them to issue event notifications on relay state change and also at timed intervals and together these features allow DS devices to echo the familiar behaviour of standard NMEA complient switchbanks whilst operating over an Ethernet TCP connection.
-See below for a description of how to do this.

 DS devices which are to be used with the plugin must have a 'module' entry in the plugin configuration which specifies their configured IP